 You see, haste brings error.
 It brings emotion, it brings impulsiveness, it brings chaos – none of which are welcome when deciding.

-Taking the time to pause and reflect is a superpower.
-If you asked me what’s the one piece of wisdom everyone should take from The Resolve Blog, it would be to pause and reflect before deciding.
+Taking the time to pause and reflect really can make all the difference.
+If you asked me what’s the one piece of wisdom everyone should take from the hundred plus articles here on The Resolve Blog, it would be to pause and reflect before deciding.

 Not taking a moment to pause and reflect can often be disastrous.

 In 2013, three hundred and ninety-eight people died by trying to cross the road.
 A study revealed the highest causes of death or severe injury came from a failure to look properly.

 There are plenty of other examples I could offer where we suffer from not taking the time to pause and reflect, so why don’t we?